 Version: v1, Published online: 1998

 Retrieved February 29, 2024, from https://www.rep.routledge.com/articles/biographical/lessing-gotthold-ephraim-1729-81/v-1

 Townsend, Dabney.
 The comparison of painting and poetry.
 Lessing, Gotthold Ephraim (1729–81), 1998, doi:10.4324/9780415249126-M029-1.
 Routledge Encyclopedia of Philosophy, Taylor and Francis, https://www.rep.routledge.com/articles/biographical/lessing-gotthold-ephraim-1729-81/v-1/sections/the-comparison-of-painting-and-poetry.

-Copyright © 1998-2019 Routledge.
+Copyright © 1998-2024 Routledge.